brettp/spoiler-slayer/README.md

 - [ ] Clean up popup / content CSS
 - [ ] Don't export subscription contents?
 - [ ] Add tests
+- [ ] Use CSS rules instead of JS to hide / show elements in popup and options (JS is slow.)

 ### Known Bugs